zhanyang01/tp/docs/DeveloperGuide.md

 6. The folder in the ClientFiles folder with the folder name will be opened.
 7. The execution will then be over as the user can now drop files for the client into this opened folder, file command successful message will be displayed.

-Activity diagram for file Command:<br>
+Activity diagram for File Command:<br>
 <img src="diagrams/FileActivityDiagram.png" width="900" />

 Return to [Table Of Contents](#table-of-contents)